jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-001-managed-state-projection.md

 ### Neutral
 - **Field Conflicts**: Must handle when taking ownership from other controllers
 - **Limited Computed Field Visibility**: This is the reality of field management - Terraform only owns what it manages
-- **Debugging Complexity**: More complex internals than simple providers, but well worth the accuracy

 ## Implementation Notes